cbrennanpoole/Qualitative-Self/README.md

         4. 12 Operations Supervisors,
         5. 6 Dispatch Supervisors,
         6. 10 Clerical Teammembers,
-2. Trend analysis, demand-planning, and overall statistical analysis of seasonal trends in tonnage and seasonal workforce issues helping to
+2. Trend analysis of seasonal trends in tonnage and seasonal workforce issues helping to
     - Identify patterns to develop new due service schedules for linehaul,
     - Eliminate existing schedules by building loads dynamic builds to Atlanta / Carolina region satellite (end) service centers.
     - Increase hiring efforts earlier in calendar year (Jan and Feb) to have a cross-functional team in place to cover the seasonal up-tick in tonnage and vacation requests.
 3. Implement :
     - Lean, six-sigma management principles,
 4. Institute :
-    - Pull just-in-time (J.I.T.) workflow models
+    - Just-in-time (J.I.T.) workflow models
     - Yard hostler changes in standard work process.
-5. Design :
+5. Design-thinking :
-    - DockOps stand to areas more conducive to the employee than the supervisor-of-responsibility (bottom-up ops strategy).
+    - Dock Ops stand to areas more conducive to employee than supervisor bottom-up ops strategy).
     - Support :
         1. Upper - management goals,
         2. Regional management expectations :